purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 ### Rules

 I do things not because they are easy, but because they are hard.
-So before diving in, let's scratch out some incredibly easy, almost cheaty ways to run Bad Apple!! in Minecraft:
+Before diving in, let's rule out some incredibly easy, almost cheaty ways to run Bad Apple!! in Minecraft:

 1. Using mods is not okay.
 Sodium and other optimization mods can be used for testing on low-end devices, but the video must play in real-time on high-end devies on vanilla.
 2. Using command blocks to achieve 20 fps or use `/setblock` is not okay.